Houston tops Dallas for net gains of out-of-state residents

 Greater Dallas had a net gain of 30,541 out of state residents, after 93,120 left Texas.
 The Austin region realized a net gain of 17,280 out-of-state residents, while San Antonio added 7,881.

-- Considering homeschool for children's safety Fox 26 Houston
+- Fewer educational opportunities for female inmates Media: Fox 26 Houston

 The Texas Association of Realtors used U.S. Census Bureau data tracking migration patterns to compile the report.